an1meshk/tutorials/.github/ISSUE_TEMPLATE/pull_request_template.md

 **READY/IN DEVELOPMENT/HOLD**

 ## Description
-A few sentences describing the overall goals of the pull request's commits.
+A few sentences describing the overall goals of the pull request's commit(s).

 ## Todos
-- [ ] Tests
+- [] Tests
-- [ ] Documentation
+- [] Documentation

 ## Steps to Test or Reproduce